kikoveiga/feup-cpm1/README.md

 - **Terminal Checkout App** – Android app built with Kotlin and Jetpack Compose.
 Used in physical stores by the cashier to process payments and apply vouchers.
 - **Backend Server** – A RESTful API built with Spring Boot and Kotlin that handles authentication, transactions, and secure data synchronization.

+This is a brief overview of the project.
+For more details, please check the [report](report.pdf) and the [presentation slides](presentation.pdf).

 ## Group Members

 1. Henrique Gardé (up202108725@up.pt)